wessmarkp/adv_r_tutorial_series/adv_notebook.md

 The idea is to partition DLNotebook into different "tutorial" sections.
 This file serves as a guideline for writing markdown documents on topics included in the Advectas onboarding process.

+<b>Illustration example</b>

 <p align="center">
   <img align="center" img src="illustration_test.jpg" />
 </p>

-<b>Figure 1.</b> Illustration example.
-Fiducial placement and fiber definition. a) Placing two consecutive elliptical fiducials entails specifying the center points.
+<b>Figure 1.</b> Fiducial placement and fiber definition. a) Placing two consecutive elliptical fiducials entails specifying the center points.

 <b>Screenshot example</b>